top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/demoInstructions_fleetcommunication.md

     $ cd duckietown
     $ source environment.sh

+pull the necessary files from devel-distributed-est-master.

-pull from devel-distributed-est-master, then find the name of the wifi interface you want to use with iwconfig. (eg. wlx7c8bca1120e0).
+Then find the name of the wifi interface you want to use with iwconfig. (eg. wlx7c8bca1120e0).

     $ iwconfig

-Next specify a static IP adress and write it on a piece of paper, be carefull to not use the same IP on two bots. (eg. 192.168.15.38/24)
+Next specify a static IP adress and subnet and write it on a piece of paper, be carefull to not use the same IP on two bots.
+However, the subnet should stay the same on all bots. (eg. 192.168.15.38/24)

-after change to dependecie directory
+Change to dependecie directory

     $ cd ~/duckietown/catkin_ws/src/30-localization-and-planning/fleet_messaging/dependencies